 The one-half mile service area of the McBain Municipal Park serves virtually the entire residential area of the city.
 However, the footbridge across the railroad track south of Elm proposed by the DDA and TIFA should be constructed to connect the park with the existing and proposed residential areas to the east.
 This project is included in both the DDA and TIFA plans and may be funded through them.
-The two-mile service area of the McBain softball diamond complex easily serves the entire city.
+The two-mile service area of the McBain Softball Diamond Complex easily serves the entire City.

 According to the Michigan Department of Natural Resources, the following standards apply for local recreation opportunities based on the population of the community.
-According to these standards, the city has deficiencies in the number of picnic tables and playground facilities.
+According to these standards, the City has deficiencies in the number of picnic tables and playground facilities.
 Both of these would be appropriate at either a neighborhood or community park facility.

-According to Michigan Department of Natural Resources' State Recreation Plan, Missaukee County as a whole has the following deficiencies; ball fields, outdoor basketball courts, outdoor ice rinks, playgrounds, and soccer fields.
-In applying for state grant moneys for recreational facilities, those recreation opportunities determined to be deficient in a particular area would receive greater consideration.
+Additionally, as outlined in the Michigan Department of Natural Resources' State Recreation Plan, Missaukee County as a whole has the following deficiencies; ball fields, outdoor basketball courts, outdoor ice rinks, playgrounds, and soccer fields.
+In applying for state grant monies for recreational facilities, those recreation opportunities determined to be deficient in a particular area would receive greater consideration.

 Passive recreation areas and trails should be developed within the wetlands and wooded areas within the industrial park.
 The McBain Municipal Park should be expanded to the north with needed park facilities as identified in this plan.
-Both of these projects have been identified in the TIFA's Tax Increment Finance and Development plan and may be funded in whole or in part by the TIFA.
+Both of these projects have been identified in the Tax Increment Finance Authority (TIFA) Development Plan and may be funded in whole or in part by the TIFA.

 In addition, the vacant parcel at the northwest corner of Elm and Roland Streets would be an excellent location for a one-half acre "pocket park" or play lot.
-This would serve as a transitional area between the downtown and he higher density housing to the south.
-As proposed in the DDA plan, it would include sidewalks, benches, landscaping, drinking fountains and play equipment.
+This would serve as a transitional area between the downtown and the higher density housing to the south.
+As proposed in the Downtown Development Authority (DDA) Development Plan, it would include sidewalks, benches, landscaping, drinking fountains and play equipment.

-The city should develop a recreation plan meeting the Department of Natural Resources standards so that it may apply for state and federal grant moneys.
+The City should develop a Recreation Plan meeting the Department of Natural Resources standards so that it may apply for state and federal grant monies.